jvmespark/minni-E/README.md

 # Minni-E
-A 2D game engine built with C++, SDL2, and OpenGL, for development of lightweight single-player rogue-like videogames
+A 2D game engine built with C++, SDL2, and OpenGL, for development of lightweight single-player platform videogames

 # Features
 - Rendering development library with support for sprites, fonts, shaders, textures, and post-processing effects